Ccode-archives/emerald-sword-dist/README.md

 # emerald-sword-dist
 POWER
 Feel free to decompile and mod.
+Started as a comment on Divoom.
 # added
  * Emerald sword (***POWER***):
 insta kill